Fleet, management and software solutions, learn everything you need to know

 Daily checks, inspection sheets, driver checks, defect, reporting, MOT’s, insurance…the list goes on.
 Compliance and fleet risk management is an essential part of the role and all aspects need to not only be carried out but also documented.
 This ensures that a full trail of information is available for each vehicle for both auditing purposes and in the event of an accident should a claim or investigation need to be made.

-Vehicle legislation is changing apace, particularly with the move to the WLTP vehicle testing structure.
-This means that it is imperative that fleet managers are aware of changes to legislation that could have a direct impact on their operation and act accordingly.
+Vehicle legislation is changing apace; this means that it is imperative that fleet managers are aware of changes to legislation that could have a direct impact on their operation and act accordingly.

 6. Controlling costs

 Controlling and reducing costs is always a priority for any business and fleet management is no exception.
-Fleet Managers are required to analyse the relevant information about their fleet and realise the areas that can be improved.
-This can include reducing vehicle purchase costs, reviewing fuel consumption and analysing driver behaviour – achieving more for less.
+Fleet Managers are required to analyze the relevant information about their fleet and realize the areas that can be improved.
+This can include reducing vehicle purchase costs, reviewing fuel consumption and analyzing driver behavior – achieving more for less.

 7. Avoiding information overload